 SERIES DOCUMENTATION is another educational project.
 This involves collecting and documenting information about thimble and needlework tool series/sets from the 1970s, 80s, and 90s, while it is still available, for the use of future collectors.

-It is an ambitious and ongoing project and at present, the number of programs available for viewing is nearing 100, with many more in progress which will be added as they are completed.
+It is an ambitious and ongoing project and at present, the number of programs available for viewing is over 100, with many more in progress which will be added as they are completed.

 As time marches on, members stop collecting or sadly, pass away.
 When this happens, collections are dispersed and valuable documentation is often discarded or lost in the process.
 It becomes harder and harder to fully document series/sets of thimbles and needlework tools that were sold through magazines, catalogs, museums, or various other entities.
 Along with a complete set of photos for each series, the Series Documentation project gathers advertisements, brochures, leaflets, and other ephemera, into individual PDF programs for the research and enjoyment of collectors.